Snowplow, car crash prompts pointed UDOT message for winter drivers | Gephardt Daily

 “Friday a driver attempted to pass one of our snowplow operators on SR-73 in Eagle Mountain and caused the snowplow to spin out of control and tip onto its side,” the UDOT post said.

-‘Fortunately our team member is unharmed.
+“Fortunately our team member is unharmed.
 But this situation could’ve been easily avoided if the other driver remained patient and gave the snowplow space.

 “We’re here to remind you that our plows are out for a reason – to make the roads safer for all of us.
 Even when the roads appear “clear” they’re doing important preparation work.